Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/02-step-2-square-drop-target/README.md

 To achieve this we first use the getInitialData argument on draggable to surface the piece type and starting location of the dragging piece.

-> TODO: Fix this PieceProps was in model by mistake should be on Piece component file

 _./src/board/components/piece.component.tsx_

 ```diff